Advocate Jared Meyer was published in The Manhattan Institute’s E21 on the first birthday of HealthCare.gov.

 You can find the full piece here.

-If you’d like to speak with or book Sloane or any of our other Advocates, please contact Young Voices now.
+If you’d like to book Jared or any other Advocate, please contact Young Voices.